Thomas-Rauter/Thomas-Rauter.github.io/index.md

 > organized and structured way.
 It is designed to be a central hub for my professional journey,
 > offering a comprehensive overview that is easy to navigate.

-## My Goal
-My goal is to become a **full-stack data scientist** working in industry, combining model development, deployment, and monitoring to deliver real-world value.

-To learn more about why this is my goal and what it means to me, visit the [About Me](about-me) page.

 ## Technology Badges
 Throughout this website, you will see badges like